sid161/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaah/index.md

 Write code to execute below expressions.

-1. Create a database named `blog`.
+1. Create a database named `blog`. // use blog
-2. Create a collection called 'articles'.
+2. Create a collection called 'articles'. // db.createCollection('articles')
 3. Insert multiple documents(at least 3) into articles.
 It should have fields

 - title as string